Heritage of Japan

 From excavated finds of many Jomon artifacts, we know that although the Jomon people were a hunter-gathering people, they were not primitive.
 Among the Jomon society were many craftsmen and craftswomen who made many sophisticated things that were sometimes practical for daily use, but often that were just beautiful to the eye and that had esoteric meaning or abstract value.

+Pottery was one of the most useful crafts for the Jomon, and this can be seen from the large numbers of pots and other clay vessels that they produced.
+Jomon women are thought to have produced pottery for household daily uses such as cooking and storage, but also for decoration and for special ceremonies.
 If you’ve ever tried to move a heavy terracotta flowerpot, you’ll know that it’s no fun lugging one of these around…especially on foot.
 The fact that the Jomon people made so many pots tells us one important thing, these hunter-gathering people couldn’t have been wandering around all the time (i.e., they couldn’t have been nomadic) and must have settled down somewhere at least for part of the year (they were sedentary or semi-sedentary).
 Find out why archaeologists go potty over Jomon pottery finds, and about the types of Jomon pottery and their uses

-Take a tour here to see various kinds of clay pottery and figurines produced by the Jomon people.
 Visit the Niigata Prefectural Museum of History’s diorama to see what life for the craftsmen in the village might have been like.

 Apart from pots and clay (as well as stone) figurines, they also made various kinds of clay masks, stone batons or rods and swords.
 Other items found in large quantities in northern Tohoku and Hokuriku, included triangular clay and stone tablets, ball-shaped clay artifacts, sword-like (or seiryuto-shaped) stone tools with long handles, crown-shaped stone and clay artifacts, dokko-shaped (resembles a tool used by Buddhist monks) stone tools and gyobutsu (the word means imperial treasures) stone bars.